ReactiveCocoa/ReactiveCocoa/README.md

 See the announcement blogpost for a quick intro: [ReactiveCocoa is now open source](https://github.com/blog/1107-reactivecocoa-is-now-open-source).

-## No srsly, what is it
-A many splendid thing:

-1. The ability to compose operations on future data.
-1. A way to minimize state and mutability.
-1. A declarative way to define behaviors and the relationships between properties.
-1. A unified, high-level interface for asynchronous operations.
-1. A lovely API on top of KVO.

 ## Intro
 The fundamental ideas of RAC are pretty straightforward.
 It's all about subscribables.
 You can think of them as the evil twin of enumerables.
 With enumerables, you walk across some collection—item by item—until you manually stop, you hit the end of the collection, or something bad happens.